 Top 10 facts about England soccer star Harry Kane

 Chances are you’ve heard of Harry Kane.
-If you have ever heard of the word “football” and the country England, Harry Kane is synonymous with both of those – after all, he is one of the biggest stars that England has ever played for their Premier League or their national team.
+If you have ever heard of the word “football” and the country England, Harry Kane is synonymous with both of those – after all, he is one of the biggest stars that England has ever had play for their Premier League or for their national team.
 At just 28 years old, Kane is still fairly young in his career – but he has had numerous accomplishments that are reminiscent of someone much older.

-Even though you think you may know all there is to know about Kane, as his prowess as an international and club-level striker, there is much more background information to this top player in the Prem!
+Even though you think you may know all there is to know about Kane, like his prowess as an international and club-level striker, there is much more background information to this top player in the Prem!

 He was cut from Tottenham at a young age

 Although he is one of the best players in the world now, he was cut from his boyhood club, Tottenham, at just 9 years old.
-Called “a bit chubby,” these words would later come back to haunt the coaching staff who cut him from their academy.
+Called “a bit chubby”, these words would later come back to haunt the coaching staff who cut him from their academy.
 Even though he might have been a late developer, Kane grew into a lean and strong 6’2” striker who is fantastic at winning crosses in the air.